aio-libs/aiohttp/docs/client_reference.rst

    .. deprecated:: 0.15.2

       *share_cookies* parameter is deprecated, use
-      :class:`~aiohttp.client.ClientSession` for hadling cookies for
+      :class:`~aiohttp.client.ClientSession` for handling cookies for
       client connections.

    .. attribute:: closed